MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 To learn how to set up [!include[pn-field-service](../includes/pn-field-service.md)] integration with [!include[pn-remote-assist](../includes/pn-remote-assist.md)] so that a first-line worker can call an expert in the context of a [!include[pn-field-service](../includes/pn-field-service.md)] work order, see [Troubleshoot Field Service integration with Remote Assist](troubleshoot-field-service.md).

-## What languages is Remote Assist available in?

-[!include[pn-remote-assist](../includes/pn-remote-assist.md)] is available in English only.

 ## Where is Remote Assist available?